ASTRO logo

 Facts for Kids

-The Common Eider is a large sea duck known for its beautiful colors and soft down feathers, thriving in cold coastal regions of the Northern Hemisphere.
+The common eider is a large sea duck known for its striking appearance, valuable down feathers, and ability to thrive in cold coastal habitats.

 main image